SwedbankPay/developer.swedbankpay.com/payments/credit-account/redirect.md

 {% include alert-review-section.md %}

-{% include jumbotron.html body="Swedbank Pay Credit Account is an online payment instrument allowing payers to split a purchase into several payments.
+{% include jumbotron.html body="Swedbank Pay Credit Payments is an online payment instrument allowing payers to split a purchase into several payments.
-The basic redirect purchase scenario is the simplest and most common way to implement Credit Account Payments." %}
+The basic redirect purchase scenario is the simplest and most common way to implement Credit Payments." %}

 {% include alert.html type="info"
                       icon="info"
-                      body="Swedbank Pay Credit Account is only available as a payment instrument for swedish merchants." %}
+                      body="Swedbank Pay Credit Payments is only available as a payment instrument for swedish merchants." %}

 ## Introduction